stat133-sp19/hw-stat133-kimberlymchua/workout3/binomials/README.md

 Overview
 --------

-The package `"binomials"` is an R package that implements functions for calculating probabilities of a Binomial random variable, and related calculations such as the probability distribution, the expected value, variance, etc.
+The package `"binomials"` is an R package that contains functions for calculating probabilities of the Binomial, and related calculations such as the probability distribution, the expected value, variance, etc.

 -   `bin_variable()` will initiate a binomial variable
 -   `summary()` will provide a summary of the given binomial variable